al6894/mail-server/README.md

 ## To see the web page (not a requirement for functionality):

-Install Node.js then run `npm install` while inside the frontend directory to install all packages inside package.json.
+Install Node.js on your computer [using this link](https://nodejs.org/en).

 Navigate to the frontend directory with:
 `cd frontend`

+Run `npm install` while inside the frontend directory to install all packages in the included packages.json

 Then run the development server: